Career-Nandish/Python/CS50/project/README.md

 return True if directory exists else False.

 ### Functions in test_project.py

+I've also implemented several test cases to ensure the tool works as expected.
+These tests cover scenarios like organizing an empty directory, handling non-existent directories, and ensuring only specified file types are moved.
+Running these tests with pytest ensures the reliability and robustness of the tool.

 1. `setup_module()`

 Sets up the testing environment by creating a temporary directory and adding test files.